26/10/2020 strategic-culture.org 4min 🇬🇧 #180866

 But the number of American victims caused by radiation fallout from the Trinity test is reckoned to be also imponderably high.
 The American government conducted the explosion in secret, unbeknownst to the population of New Mexico.
 That was in spite of warnings from Manhattan Project scientists of a high risk to public health from the extreme radiation.
 Without a warning to the public and because of a cover-up about the event, countless Americans were exposed to carcinogenic radiation.

-In a recent interview with Karl Grossman, New Mexican resident Tina Cordova tells how her community has been campaigning for decades to find out the truth behind the Trinity test and to seek reparations from the federal government.
+In a recent ECU 648 How The U S Nuked ItselfECU 648 How The U S Nuked Itself with Karl Grossman, New Mexican resident Tina Cordova tells how her community has been campaigning for decades to find out the truth behind the Trinity test and to seek reparations from the federal government.
 Incredibly, there has never been a federal investigation into establishing the human health impact from that atomic test explosion.
 But Cordova and her community estimate that the number is huge.
 She is the fourth generation in her family to have suffered from cancer.
 Countless others tell of high numbers of infant mortality over the decades and other morbidities that stretch across the entire state of New Mexico.

 A combination of factors conspired to wreak a heavy toll on the people of New Mexico.
 It is one of the poorest states in the U.S., with large numbers of native Americans and Latinos.
 In selecting the test site for the A-bomb, there was a tacit racism among planners in Washington who viewed the area and its population as expendable.
 By not warning the people of the explosion, local populations were given no chance to take protective measures such as evacuation or avoiding consumption of contaminated water and food produced from the soil.
 The people were deceived into continuing their livelihoods as normal following the explosion, drinking contaminated water and breathing radioactive air.
 The New York Times was instrumental in the cover-up, issuing reports that the explosion was due to a conventional munitions incident.
 It was only after the horrific bombings of Hiroshima and Nagasaki on August 6 an 9 that the people of New Mexico realized what had really happened at the Trinity site.
 Even then they were kept in the dark by Washington stonewalling about the event for decades to come.